codepks/LearningLLD/README.md

 4. CCTVs would be under the observer class to notify in ase of issue
 5. Vechiles would be coming from the factory class

+## Meeting Scheduler

+**Problem Statement**
+Design a Meeting Scheduler where you need to book a meeting room for a given time period for given attendees(optional) and block the room in room's calender.

+**Process Flow**
+1. A user enters given time and day and capacity of a meeting in a meeting scheduler
+2. Meeting Scheduler talks to Meeting Room manager holding the properties of different rooms and return the list of rooms accordingly
+3. User choses the room being dummy in nature with properties like location and capacity gets choses by Meeting Scheduler and blocks the room in the meeting room calender.